Social class in the United States: Social norms

 Sociologist Dennis Gilbert uses a list of values identified by Melvin Kohn to be typical of the professional middle and working class.
-Middle-class parents' values for their children and themselves included: "Consideration of Others, Self-Control, Curiosity, Happiness, Honesty, Tolerance of Nonconformity, Open to Innovation...Self-Direction."
-This contrasted with surveyed working class individuals, who reported: "Manners, Obedience...Neatness, Cleanliness, Strong Punishment of Deviant Behavior, Stock to Old Ways, People not Trustworthy...Strict Leadership" as values for themselves and their children.
+Middle-class parents' values for their children and themselves included: "Consideration of Others, Self-Control, Curiosity, Happiness, Honesty, Tolerance of Nonconformity, Open to Innovation, Self-Direction."
+This contrasted with surveyed working class individuals, who reported: "Manners, Obedience, Neatness, Cleanliness, Strong Punishment of Deviant Behavior, Stock to Old Ways, People not Trustworthy, Strict Leadership" as values for themselves and their children.
 There is a strong correlation between these values and the occupational activities of the respondents.
-The job characteristics of middle class respondents included: "Work Independently, Varied Tasks, Work with People or Data," versus working-class parents of reported "Close Supervision and Repetitive Work..."
+The job characteristics of middle class respondents included: "Work Independently, Varied Tasks, Work with People or Data," versus working-class parents of reported "Close Supervision and Repetitive Work."

 Gender roles are also viewed differently by those in the higher and lower social classes.
 Middle class individuals, who were more open towards "nonconformity" and emphasized individual self-direction as well as critical thinking, were also less stringent in their application of gender roles.
 Working class individuals, on the other hand, emphasized gender roles.
 While working-class people have more and more assimilated to middle class culture regarding their view and application of gender roles, differences remain.
 Professional class people are more likely to have an egalitarian distribution of work in their household with both spouses being equals in heterosexual marriages.
 According to Dennis Gilbert, "College life, generally a prologue to upper-middle class careers, delays marriage and encourages informal, relatively egalitarian association between men and women."

 Academic models

+In a 2018 Gallup poll, 2% of Americans self-identified as upper class, 16% as upper-middle class, 43% as middle class, 30% as working class, and 9% as lower class.
+According to The Wall Street Journal, the top 10% of earners were responsible for half of all spending in 2025.

+Gilbert model (2018)

+The six social classes that provide the basis for the Gilbert model are determined based on the assumption of how class structure develops out of the economic system.
+They are delineated by household income, and characterized by factors such as workplace autonomy and educational attainment.
+Although the social hierarchy is most obvious at the extremes, the differences between classes begin to become blurred when moving away from one of the extremes and towards the centre to where the lower middle and working classes are.
+Gilbert instead argues that the cleavage of the top two "privileged classes" from the bottom four classes is the most important division.